thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

 </project>
 ```

-- Below is the Apache Camel route configuration defined extending the `RouteBuilder` of Camel.
+- Below code shows the route configuration mentioned above, we define it by extending the `RouteBuilder` of Camel.

 ```java
 package com.camel.kafka.app;